 No boarding or play dates.

 What should I select, a boy or a girl?

 Now that the main reasons for avoiding males are overcome - let's discuss male/female differences.
-Generally boys will look more masculine and grown about 10-20 lbs larger than a girl will.
+Generally, boys will look more masculine and grown about 10-20 lbs larger than a girl will.
 Girls will look more feminine and be a little smaller than their male counterparts.
 If your house is mostly tile you can feel confident in selecting either gender.
-However if you have a lot of carpet that your pup will be allowed sit or lay on, selecting a male is a smarter choice.
+However, if you have a lot of carpets that your pup will be allowed to sit or lay on, selecting a male is a smarter choice.
 Sometimes females will have a small dot of urine left on their vulvas after they go pee.
-If she comes into the house right after going pee, it's possible that over time you may accumulate small dime sized dots on your carpet from when she sits or lays down.
+If she comes into the house right after going pee, it's possible that over time you may accumulate small dime-sized dots on your carpet from when she sits or lays down.
 Many times people with females will have their carpets cleaned every other year.
 An easy solution to this is to limit her to non carpeted areas or to quickly and gently blot her vulva when she comes back in to prevent any of this from happening.
 Other than that there is not a difference.
 How the pup is and who they become is all very dependent on their personality assessed at 7 weeks in age and how well you train them.
 Both males and females are highly trainable, will have many of the traits of their mom, dad, or a good combination of the 2.

-How can I know if my child is allergic to labradoodles?
+How can I know if my child is allergic to Labradoodles?

 What color is best for me?